marthaberner/simple-ui-router-tutorial/README.md

 Let's add a simple authentication service to our app.
-In this case, we're just going to create a simple function that picks a number between 0 and 10 and if the number is greater the 5 the person is authenticated.
+In this case, we're just going to create a simple function that picks a number between 0 and 10 and if the number is 3 or 7 the person is authenticated.
 Imagine though, in a real scenario, your service would do something like check if the user is logged in etc.

 ```